 About The Chicago Catholic Ball Federation

 Attendance, volunteering, teaching or providing music or services at a CCBF event does not imply support of the Catholic Church or Theology of Dance's mission to teach the Christian Faith.
+We work to make sure the events are places any lover of dance will feel welcome.

 In January of 2017, some very ambitious members of St. John Cantius Parish in Chicago decided to to have a Vienna Ball in the Chicago Cultural Center.
 It was to have dancing and live music and delicious food.
 They approached Matt Mordini at Theology of Dance to help.
 He told them he was on board, but they needed to do more than one lesson.
 We ended up doing nine free beginner level lessons, and it made all the difference in the world.
 The ball was held in June near the feast of St. John the Baptist, and it was a heavenly event, and we decided to do it again.
 In June of 2018 we had the second St. John's Ball, in February of 2019 the first Candlemas Ball, and in August of 2019 we had the first Ave Maria Ball.